makersacademy/rps-challenge/docs/domain_modelling.md

 # Domain Model
-This is a domain model for the ruby elements of this challenge.
-This time, I used the user stories to draw up this [sequence diagram](diagram.svg) and from that I drew up the list of [routes with interactions](#routes_with_interactions).
+This is a domain model for this challenge.
+I used the user stories to draw up this [sequence diagram](diagram.svg) and from that I drew up the list of [routes with interactions](#routes_with_interactions).
 It is this list that guides the ruby objects, actions and properties I want to have.